 Unfortunately, ‘rest’ does not refer to relaxation.
 It is simply defined as the time frame at which the principal amount is reduced as you repay the loan.

 The mechanics of calculation between the two are highlighted below

-I. Monthly Rest Interest - Interest of loan is calculated based on outstanding balance from previous month.
+I. Monthly Rest Interest - Interest of loan is calculated based on the outstanding balance from the previous month.

 II.
-Daily Rest Interest - Interest of loan is calculated based on outstanding balance from previous day.
+Daily Rest Interest - Interest of loan is calculated based on the outstanding balance from the previous day.

 Let’s take a look at the basic framework of how these two modes of calculations can affect what you pay to banks.